Incredibleflamer/Anime-batch-downloader-gui/README.md

 1. Connect your MyAnimeList account via authorization.
 2. Select what you want to do with new anime or manga (e.g., add to plan-to-watch or plan-to-read).
 3. Select custom quality.
-4. Provider Options: Gogo & Zoro
+4. Provider Options: Hianime & AnimePahe

-- Zoro Subtitle Downloads: Zoro supports subtitle downloads, and users can select to download subtitles in a folder or merge them with video.
+- Hianime Subtitle Downloads: Hianime supports subtitle downloads, and users can select to download subtitles in a folder or merge them with video.

 ## Uninstalling the Application